reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 ### Understanding All Available JsonCreator Modes

-There are four modes that can be passed as a parameter to this annotation.
+We can pass one of these four values as parameters to this annotation:
 - **JsonCreator.Mode.PROPERTIES** : This is the most commonly used mode where every constructor/factory argument is annotated with either `@JsonProperty` to indicate the name of the property to bind to.
 - **JsonCreator.Mode.DELEGATING** : Single-argument constructor/factory method without JsonProperty annotation for the argument.
-Here, Jackson first binds JSON into type of the argument, and then calls creator.
-This is often used in conjunction with JsonValue (used for serialization).
+Here, Jackson first binds JSON into type of the argument, and then calls the creator.
+Most commonly, we want to use this option in conjunction with JsonValue (used for serialization).
-- **JsonCreator.Mode.DEFAULT** : If no mode or DEFAULT mode is chosen, Jackson internally decides which of PROPERTIES / DELEGATING mode to choose from.
+- **JsonCreator.Mode.DEFAULT** : If we do not choose any mode or the DEFAULT mode, Jackson decides internally which of the PROPERTIES / DELEGATING modes are applied.
 - **JsonCreator.Mode.DISABLED** : This mode indicates the creator method is not to be used.